Welcome to Core Connections Physiotherapy Online Booking! If you are a new patient, please select one of our Initial Assessment options.

-Waiting List Please add yourself to the waiting list for an earlier appointment!
+Waiting List Please add yourself to the waiting list to be notified as soon as an earlier opening becomes available.
+Please be sure to “allow” email or text notifications.

-Booking follow-up appointments Please book 2-3 follow-up appointments to avoid delays in treatment.
+Booking follow-up appointments Please book 2-3 follow-up appointments to avoid treatment delays.

-Location, Accessibility and Parking Our clinic is located in Westboro, across from MEC, on the 2nd floor.
+Location, Accessibility and Parking Our clinic is located in Westboro, across from Mountain Equipment Co-op (MEC), on the 2nd floor.
 We have stairs!
-Please call (613) 291-2956 if you have any mobility issues that prevent you from coming to the clinic and would like to request a home visit or if you need assistance with our stairs.
+Please call (613) 291-2956 to let us know if you will need assistance with the stairs or if you would prefer a home visit.

 Orthopedic Manual Physiotherapy